2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/configuration/features.md

 ---
 # Features API in .net

-## Purpose / Description

 2sxc / EAV in 9.30+ has a [features management](https://2sxc.org/en/blog/post/new-features-management-in-2sxc-9-30).
 In certain cases it would be good if the razor-view could verify that the feature is enabled - for example to show a warning when it isn't enabled yet.
 This is what the Features API is for.

 ## How To Use

-This example is taken from [Mobius Forms](https://2sxc.org/en/apps/app/mobius-forms-2-with-file-upload) and the code can be found in the [Mobius Github Repo](https://github.com/2sic/app-mobius-forms/blob/master/_Shared-Feature-UploadInAdam.cshtml).
+This example is taken from [Mobius Forms](xref:App.Mobius) and the code can be found in the [Mobius Github Repo](https://github.com/2sic/app-mobius-forms/blob/master/_Shared-Feature-UploadInAdam.cshtml).

 ```c#
 @using ToSic.Eav.Configuration